-□ Other: e) ☐ Be ordered to have no contact with the minor children and that I be awarded temporary care and control and Interim Decision-Making Responsibilities for the children. or ☐ Be awarded temporary care and control of the children and that the other person be given Parenting Time with the children and Interim Decision-Making Responsibilities as follows: Be specific.
-T) ☑Be ordered to refrain from molesting, injuring, taking, transferring, encumbering, concealing, or disposing of or threatening harm to an animal owned, possessed, leased kept or held by me or my minor child(ren), or other protected persons.
-Arrangements for possession and care are as follows: g) ☐ Be ordered, if this is a domestic abuse protection order, to not possess and/or purchase a firearm, ammunition, or other weapon AND to relinquish any firearm or ammunition within the time ordered by the Court. h) ☑Be ordered to refrain from interfering with me or other protected persons at our place of employment or place of education and from engaging in conduct that impairs my or other protected person's employment, educational relationships, or environment. i) ☑Other: The Robertsons intimidate, harass and threaten me through the use of weapons, including firearms, some of which are unlicensed.
+$\Box$ Be awarded temporary care and control of the children and that the other person be given Parenting Time with the children and Interim Decision-Making Responsibilities as follows: Be specific.

+f) ⊠Be ordered to refrain from molesting, injuring, taking, transferring, encumbering, concealing, or disposing of or threatening harm to an animal owned, possessed, leased, kept or held by me or my minor child(ren), or other protected persons.
+Arrangements for possession and care are as follows:

+- g) Be ordered, if this is a domestic abuse protection order, to not possess and/or purchase a firearm, ammunition, or other weapon AND to relinquish any firearm or ammunition within the time ordered by the Court. - h) DBe ordered to refrain from interfering with me or other protected persons at our place of employment or place of education and from engaging in conduct that impairs my or other protected person's employment, educational relationships, or environment. - i) ØOther: The Robertsons intimidate, harass and threaten me through the use of weapons, including firearms, some of which are unlicensed.
 I request that Jesse Robertson is required to relinquish his weapons.